 This report documents how the OTM model for the Greater Copenhagen area has been extended to model the choice of time of travel for car drivers.
 The work has been undertaken so that OTM can be used to assess congestion charging policies.

 Copenhagen sees a lot of traffic, and congestion charging policies are currently high on the political agenda in the city.
 In 2006, RAND Europe developed Copenhagen's Ørestad Traffic Model (OTM), which helped city planners better design policies to reduce congestion, but adding additional functionality will help even more.

-The objective is to determine these sensitivities drawing first on the household interview data collected in Copenhagen used for the mode-destination model estimation.
-If the sensitivities cannot be estimated from the household interview data, relative sensitivities will be imported from stated-preference evidence collected in different studies.
+The objective was to determine these sensitivities drawing first on the household interview data collected in Copenhagen used for the mode-destination model estimation.
+If the sensitivities could not be estimated from the household interview data, relative sensitivities would be imported from stated-preference evidence collected in different studies.

 The results suggest that it is possible to estimate the time period choice sensitivities from the household interview data.
 In most other similar studies, it has not been possible to estimate time of day choice sensitivities in this way.